forseti-security/forseti-security/_docs/configure/explain/index.md

 modification and compare it to the live explain output.

 To view all the
-commands available for IAM Explain playground, run `forseti_iam playground --help`.
+commands available for Explain playground, run `forseti_iam playground --help`.